Comics : Amazing Spider-Man (Vol. 1) #38

 Stan seems to be having a blast with the text on the house ad.
 "Last Chance!" is announced in big red letters over the ad for the Spidey pin-up but right underneath it in parentheses it says, "until next issue!" and continues with, "to latch onto one of the greatest, grooviest, ginchiest mail-order gizmos we've ever offered!
 (Mostly because they're the only ones we've ever offered!)"
 Also (still) on sale are the stationary kit and the super-hero t- shirts.
 The right side of the page plugs the Hulk sweat shirt again.
 Stan says, "We told you we'd have a new ad for this ish!
 The only thing we forgot to mention was that it would feature the same ol' goodies!
 And here's the Mighty Marvel masterpiece that's become a nationwide sensation (meaning: Sam Nationwide thinks it's sensational!)"
 Who says you have to go to Mad magazine to find this kind of quality humor?

 In the Spider's Web, all of the letters suddenly just say "Dear Stan" instead of "Dear Stan and Steve".
 (You don't suppose there was some editorial tinkering there, do you?)
+(Actually, Girtablilu just pointed out that "Dear Stan" begins in ASM #37, which gives us a good idea of the time lag of production because we can assume that Steve's name got dropped off after he quit.
+Thanks for pointing this out, Girt!)
 There really isn't all that much else worth mentioning except that future comic book scripter Cary Burkett (then of Angleton, Texas) gets to put his two cents worth in.
 "Boy!"
 Cary writes, "Did you ever flub up in issue #34 of Spider-Man!
 All that happens is that Spidey and Kraven hit each other a couple of times, and Spidey gets in the last blow, so he wins!
 Echh!
 You surely can do better than that...
 Spidey's sales marks may have reached their peak, but as far as I'm concerned, Spidey's in the worst slump of his whole career.
 Hurry up and settle this big deal with Betty Brant too.
 I'm tired of it, and I'm sure I'm not alone."
 Well, I can't agree with Cary's view of the Betty Brant situation but I definitely agree with his assessment of the conclusion to the Spidey-Kraven fight.
 Check out my Lookback of ASM #34, March 1966 to see me griping about it.

 Finally, we arrive at the yellow "Next Ish" box at the end of the letters.
 If you're the type to skip over the Bullpen Bulletins, here is where you finally get the news.
 "The most eagerly-awaited event in a spider's age!
 The return of the Green Goblin!
 But, even more than that - the start of a new era in Spiderdom!
 Don't dare miss this landmark issue which features a new hand at the artistic tiller, as jazzy Johnny Romita takes over the illustrating chores, while our lovable leader, smilin' Stan, prepares to write the greatest yarns of his award-winning career!"
 In other words, the loss of Steve Ditko allows Stan to take back the plotting of the series.
 And just in case Steve changes his mind and returns after a few months, Stan is going to get his Goblin story in right away!